LOCATE: Self-supervised Object Discovery via Flow-guided Graph-cut and Bootstrapped Self-training: Related Work

 \textbf{Unsupervised Object Discovery~(UOD).} UOD aims to discover object information from images in an unsupervised manner, for e.g., bounding boxes, object masks etc. Recent works~\cite{henaff2022object, melas2022deep, wang2022self, simeoni2021localizing, vo2021large, zhang2020object, vo2020toward} have shown the potential of using features of a pre-trained network~(supervised/self-supervised) for this task.
+Croitoru \etal~\cite{croitoru2019unsupervised} train a collection of student networks to mimic the performance of a teacher for unsupervised object discovery.
 Caron \etal~\cite{caron2021emerging} have shown that semantic information emerges in a ViT trained in a self-supervised manner.
 Further building on this observation, LOST~\cite{simeoni2021localizing} proposes a seed expansion strategy to localize object(s) in a given image.
 We aim to solve a more complex task of object segmentation, not just localization.
 TokenCut~\cite{wang2022self} performs spectral decomposition on dense DINO~\cite{caron2021emerging} features to segment out the most salient object in an image.
 Motivated by the success of this approach, we incorporate motion feature similarities with appearance features to produce edge weights.

 \textbf{Object Segmentation and Image Saliency Detection.} Existing works in unsupervised/weakly-supervised image saliency detection~\cite{nguyen2019deepusps, zeng2019multi, zhang2018deep} focus on distilling hand-crafted priors into a deep network which is typically initialized with pretrained segmentation networks or image classifiers.
 In unsupervised object segmentation, broadly there are two categories of methods: generative or discriminative~\cite{ji2019invariant, ouali2020autoregressive} like contrastive learning.
 Generative approaches~\cite{benny2020onegan, arandjelovic2019object, bielski2019emergence, chen2019unsupervised} focus on generating foreground and background of an image separately that can then be combined to produce the final image.
 Differently, we utilise video datasets for a robust understanding of foreground objects, which can then be distilled to an image segmentation network.